NunoSempere/nunosempere.com/blog/2023/05/29/relative-value-animals/index.md

 The motives for doing that were:

 - To showcase some tooling recently built at QURI
-- To show one possible path for having quantified estimates for speculative projects—as opposed to the rubric-based approach that organizations like ACE or Charity Entrepeneurship use.
+- To show one possible path for having quantified estimates for speculative projects—as opposed to the rubric-based approach that organizations like ACE or Charity Entrepreneurship use.

 ### Acknowledgements